 The acquisition of an English company does not alter the employment relations a company has with its employees.
-Where a business in the UK is acquired, TUPE applies (see question 5) to automatically transfer to the buyer the employment and benefit obligations of the target business.
+Where a business in the UK is acquired, Transfer of Undertakings (Protection of Employment) Regulations 2006 (as amended) (TUPE) applies to automatically transfer to the buyer the employment and benefit obligations of the target business.